LiveFastEatTrashRaccoon/RaccoonForLemmy/docs/tech_manual/tech_stack.md

 <dl>
 <dt>Dependency Injection</dt>
 <dd>
-The choice here is the <a href="https://github.com/InsertKoinIO/koin">Koin</a> library.
+The choice here is the <a href="https://github.com/kosi-libs/Kodein">Kodein</a> library.
 The main reason it was selected because of its great multiplatform support and the integration with the navigation library (which at the beginning of the project was not there yet, but was added later and proved to work great).
-You can find module definitions (beware, Gradle modules and Koin modules are two different concepts and should not be confused) in a `di` package inside each subproject, modules can include each other and all top-level modules are included in the shared module, more on it in "Module overview and dependencies".
+You can find module definitions (beware, Gradle modules and DI modules are two different concepts and should not be confused) in a `di` package inside each subproject, modules can include each other and all top-level modules are included in the shared module, more on it in "Module overview and dependencies".
+Initially the project started using another very popular DI library,
+<a href="https://github.com/InsertKoinIO/koin">Koin</a>, but after discovering that, if you use their
+annotation processor to generate modules by reading annotations, builds are not reproducible any more (which is written nowhere in the documentation), I decided to make a U-turn and move to a more reliable library and I don't want to hear about Koin ever (ever!) again in my life as a developer.
 </dd>

 <dt>Navigation</dt>